Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 Skewness=1ni=1n(xixˉ)3s3\text{Skewness} = \frac{\frac{1}{n} \sum_{i=1}^n (x_i - \bar{x})^3}{s^3}

 Where ss is the standard deviation.
-This formula computes the standardized third moment, producing a dimensionless measure that can be compared across different datasets.
+This formula computes the standardized third moment, giving a unitless measure that can be compared across different datasets.

 A skewness of zero indicates a perfectly symmetric distribution like the normal distribution.
 Positive skewness, or right skew, occurs when the distribution has a long tail extending to the right, with most data concentrated on the left side and the mean pulled higher than the median.
 Income distributions often exhibit positive skewness, with many people earning moderate amounts and a few earning extremely high incomes.